 4. The Range Will Not Be Significantly Better Than Other Electric Cars

-With the standard battery (the one that comes in the $35,000 car) has been rated by the EPA as delivering 210 miles per charge.
+The standard battery (the one that comes in the $35,000 car) has been rated by the EPA as delivering 210 miles per charge.
 That’s less than the range of the Chevy Bolt which the EPA says will take you 238 miles before needing a recharge.
-You can get a batter which will take you 300 miles, but as I said up above, it’ll cost you.
+You can get a battery which will take you 300 miles, but as I said up above, it’ll cost you.

 5. You can buy a really good electric car now.